HealthCatalyst/healthcareai-py/docs/architecture_overview_for_developers.md

 ### 3. Experts

-There is a small segment of our users that want to leverate some of the helper methods, data pipeline chunks and other utilities without directly using either of the `Trainer` classes.
+There is a small segment of our users that want to leverage some of the helper methods, data pipeline chunks and other utilities without directly using either of the `Trainer` classes.